Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 ### Library used

-sys - This library was used for exiting the simulation program after the business goes bankrupt to permit the vendor simulation.
+sys - This library was used for exiting the simulation.

 ## Main Program Flow
 fish.py, warehouse.py and technician.py are imported into hatchery.py.
 Afterwards, hatchery.py and config.py are then imported into the main driver file, main.py